 Development Team Requirements

-As used within this Guide, the term Developer refers inclusively to the project sponsor, project owner, guarantor, and general partner/managing member with an ownership interest in the project’s ownership entity whether such roles are held by individuals, corporate entities, partnerships, or limited liability companies.
+As used within this Guide, except for the use in Section 4.1.1, the term Developer refers inclusively to the project sponsor, project owner, guarantor, and general partner/managing member with an ownership interest in the project’s ownership entity whether such roles are held by individuals, corporate entities, partnerships, or limited liability companies.
 The term Developer specifically excludes the investor/syndicator partner(s) or member(s) of the ownership entity.

 The “Development Team” refers inclusively to the Developer and the team of professionals under contract with the Developer to assist with the overall development of a project.
 The “Primary Development Team” consists of the Developer and the project’s general contractor, architect, and property manager.
 The “Secondary Development Team” includes the project’s civil engineer, attorney, accountant, and/or other specialized professional service providers.